Akilan1999/p2p-rendering-computation/Docs/CliImplementation.md

 major files created named as flags.go and actions.go.
 ### Flags.go
 The flags .go file is responsible to create the appropriate flags for the cli.
-There are 2 types of flags called boolean and string as described in Fig 5.3.1.
+There are 2 types of flags called boolean and string.
 Each of the flags outputs are assigned to a variable to be handled.
 The flags can also detect environment variables set.
 This feature is useful because if the user wants to call certain flags in a repeated sequence it only has to be initialized once.